dla

 A unique opportunity to upgrade a large-scale commercial asset in the Fleet Stret Conservation Area

 St. Bride’s House is the epitome of a richly layered urban site that has been developed and redeveloped over decades.
 Our responsibility as architects is to steward buildings into their next era (minimising demolition), contributing to a continuous layering process that began long before us and will persist long after.
-Now, 30 years after its last major reconstruction and nearly 20 years since its last refurbishment the site is well primed for revitalisation to suit today’s workplace market.
+Now, 30 years after its last major reconstruction and nearly 20 years since its most recent refurbishment the site is well primed for revitalisation to suit today’s workplace market.

 The projects sustainable goals will ensure the longevity and functionality of our layer on this asset.
 Environmental upgrades to the fabric, wellness facilities, promotion of low carbon travel, community integration, smart technology, natural light, fresh air, tenanted outdoor space, spatial flexibility, shared amenities, etc. are all provisions (under the broad umbrella of sustainability) that we know bring value to buildings beyond square feet, which we aim to maximise as well.